 - 1. Student will read Tropical Nature and present a written summary of one of the chapters with references to related observations actually made the country of study. - 2.
 Student will attend all orientation sessions and classroom seminars on tropical ecology prior to departure. - 3.
-Student will maintain and submit a species list of flora and fauna observed while in the country of study - 4.
-Student will participate as a team member in a service-learning project while in the country of study and record reflections of their service learning experience in their journal. - 5.
-Student will present a research paper (minimum 750-1000 words) on a conservation issue related to the tropical environments i.e. Affect of Global Warming on Tropical Ecosystems, Agriculture and Rainforest Sustainability, Central American "Green Corridor", Balancing Ecotourism with Ecosystem Preservation, etc. - 6.
-Student will execute field investigations while in the country of study and will submit a written report of the investigation and present an oral report of the investigation to the Study-Abroad Team. - 7.
-Student will maintain a daily journal of all activities, presentations, and observations while in the country of study. - 8.
-Student will develop an e-portfolio that will contain his or her perceptions as to what they expect to get out of the experience before they travel, entries describing their activities while in the country of study, and their personal reflections on the experience after they return home.
+Student will maintain a daily journal of all activities, presentations, and observations while in the country of study. - 4.
+Student will maintain and submit a species list of flora and fauna observed while in the country of study - 5.
+Student will participate as a team member in a service-learning project while in the country of study and record reflections of their service learning experience in their journal. - 6.
+Student will present a research paper (minimum 750-1000 words) on a conservation issue related to the tropical environments i.e. Affect of Global Warming on Tropical Ecosystems, Agriculture and Rainforest Sustainability, Central American "Green Corridor", Balancing Ecotourism with Ecosystem Preservation, etc. - 7.
+Student will execute field investigations while in the country of study and will submit a written report of the investigation and present an oral report of the investigation to the Study-Abroad Team. - 8.
+Student will submit a written evaluation of their overall Study-Abroad experience.